KjetilHHauger/KHH-AUCTION-24/README.md

 - **Auction Listings**
   - View live auctions with media, descriptions, and bidding information
-  - Search auctions
+  - Search auctions by keywords
+  - Filter auctions by:
+      - Shortest/Longest time left
+      - Highest/Lowest bid
-  - Create auctions
+  - Create new auctions with:
+      - Media support (URLs and alt texts)
+      - Tags and detailed descriptions
+  - Update auctions directly from your profile
+  - Delete auctions you own

 - **Bidding System**
   - Place bids on auctions with real-time updates